h-hedman/automated-epidemiological-report/README.md

-# automated-epidemiological-report-README: An Automated Report for Epidemiological Surveillance
+# Automated Epidemiological Report: An Automated Tool for Epidemiological Surveillance

-* **automated-epidemiological-report**
+* **Purpose**
-  - An automated epidemiological reporting script with PDF output for settings with limited or no internet access.
+  - An automated epidemiological reporting script with PDF output for settings with limited or no internet access

  * **Overview**
   - Processes descriptive statistics and epidemiological trends with figure and table output